sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

 		Input String : select * from Employee.csv  where  department  = ‘HR’ and salary>=3000
 		Output String : department  = ‘HR’ and salary>=3000

 	iii.
-Parse the Where condition part based on to the operators and display the `propertyName, propertyValue and conditionalOperator` for each conditions
-		1. Relational Operators
-			a.
-Ex: if where condition is :   `department  = ‘HR’ and salary >= 3000`
-			b.
-The output String should be
-				i.
-Restriction - 1
-					1. propertyName : department
-					2. properyValue : HR
-					3. condtionalOperator : =
-				ii.
-Restriction - 2
-					1. propertyName : salary
-					2. properyValue : 3000
-					3. condtionalOperator : >=

-		2. Get the Logical Operators (applicable only if multiple conditions exists)
-			a.
-Ex: if where condition is : `department='Dev' or department='HR' and salary>=3000`
-				i.
-Extract the logical operators in sequence and display/store in collection Output String : [or,and]

-		3. Get order by fields if Order by Operators exists
-			a.
-Ex query : select  *  from emp order by salary
-			b.
-The output String should be
-				i.
-Order by field :   salary
-			Note:  ‘where’ may present in the query.

-        4. Get group by fields if Group by Operators exists
-		    a.
-Ex Query : `select * from emp group by department`
-		    b.
-The output String should be
-			    i.
-Group by field : department
-		    Note: ‘where’ may present in the query.
+As there will be multiple conditions, seperate each condition and display in different line.

+	    Input String : select * from Employee.csv  where  department  = ‘HR’ and salary>=3000
+		Output String :
+	                	Condition 1 : department  = ‘HR’
+		                Condition 2 : salary>=3000

+	iv.
+Split the condition part into variable (before relational operator) and value (after relational operator) and operator.
+	    Note: relationa operators are `<, <=, >, >=, =, !=`

+	    Input String : select * from Employee.csv  where  department  = ‘HR’ and salary>=3000
+		Output String :
+	                	Condition 1 :
+	                	    variable : department
+	                	    operator : =
+	                	    value    : ‘HR’
+		                Condition 2 :
+	                        variable : salary
+	                        operator : >=
+	                        value    : 3000

+	v.
+Extract the logical operators in sequence from the given query string.
+	    Note: Logical operators are `and, or, not`

+	    Input String : select * from Employee.csv  where  department = ‘HR’ or department = 'Dev' and salary>=3000
+		Output String :
+		        operator 1: or
+		        operator 2: and

+	vi.
+Extract the selected fields/information from the given query.

+	    Input String : select id, name, salary from Employee.csv  where  department = ‘HR’ or department = 'Dev' and salary>=3000
+		Output String :
+            	id
+            	name
+            	salary

+    vii.
+Extract the order by field from the given string.

+        Note : user may need the information in sorted order of a particular field.

+        Input String : select * from Employee.csv  where  order by salary Output String : salary

+    viii.
+Extract the group by field from the given string.

+        Note : user may need the related information grouped together.
+        For Example they may require to see the information department wise.

+        Input String : select * from Employee.csv  where group by department Output String : department

+	ix.

 	    5. Parse and diaplay the Aggregate functions
 		    a.
 Ex: Query: `select max(sal), min(age),count(*) from emp`